The Intersection

 Let’s build something great—together!

 Welcome to the Saturday post.
-Below are podcasts that inspired me this week and a quick recap of what was covered on both the personal development and sustainability blogs.
+Below is a quick recap of what was covered on both the personal development and sustainability blogs this week as well as some podcasts that inspired me.
 Enjoy!
-PodList This week, there are four podcasts that stood out to me.
-Topics include...
+Personal Development Post Recap Below is a summary of the personal...

 read more